 Skip to content

 Welcome!
-The Govindarajan lab studies the biodiversity and ecology of marine animals, especially the animals of the ocean's midwater.
-Towards that end, we use environmental DNA approaches to address questions related to diel vertical migration, food web interactions, and the biological carbon pump.
-Given the vast size of the ecosystem and the logistical challenges for studying deep water habitats, we develop and apply autonomous sampling approaches which we use in conjunction with a range of deep sea exploration platforms.
+The Govindarajan Laboratory studies the biodiversity and ecology of deep pelagic ecosystems ranging from the twilight zone to the deep seafloor.
+Much of our research focuses on the mesopelagic, or ocean twilight zone, but we have embarked on exciting new projects exploring seamount and trench biodiversity.
+Given the vast size of the deep ocean and the logistical challenges for studying these habitats, we develop and apply autonomous sampling technology which we use in conjunction with a range of deep sea exploration platforms including AUVs, ROVs, and towed instruments.

 Specific research topics include:

-• Development and application of autonomous eDNA samplers with in situ filtration coupled with AUV, ROV, and towed platforms; including the development and application of autonomous adaptive sampling
+• Development and application of autonomous eDNA samplers with in situ filtration (the "Oceanic-WHOI" samplers) coupled with AUV, ROV, and towed platforms; including the development and application of adaptive sampling

-• Biodiversity exploration and diel vertical migration at Vailulu'u - We are exploring the biodiversity associated with the underwater volcano Vailulu'u, located near American Samoa and whether biological production associated with venting affects diel vertical migration of animals in the overlying water column.
+• Deep Sea biodiversity exploration in American Samoa - Fall, 2024 We are exploring the biodiversity associated with the underwater volcano Vailulu'u, located near American Samoa and whether biological production associated with venting affects diel vertical migration of animals in the overlying water column.
 We are collecting eDNA samples with Mesobot and the Deep Autonomous Profiler to study how the volcanic activity animal life in the water column.
-Our expedition encompasses two oceanographic cruises (NA164 and NA165) on the E/V Nautilus.
-The image above shows Mesobot (represented by a small yellow triangle) sampling in the crater!
+Our expedition encompassed two incredible oceanographic cruises (NA164 and NA165) on the E/V Nautilus.

 • If you have any interesting jellyfish sightings to share, please send an email to: jellyfish@whoi.edu!